 A new campaign has been launched to raise the funds to build the actual Museum and its exhibits within the Bomber Plant.
 The Bomber Plant was most recently the General Motors Powertrain Plant and is on the northwest side of Willow Run Airport.
 The additional space will allow the Museum to integrate STEM (Science, Technology, Engineering and Mathematics) into its exhibits and programs to inspire young people to pursue education and career opportunities in those fields.
 The Bomber Plant location re-creates the original excitement of the Yankee Air Museum by bringing the flyable aircraft, exhibits, restoration and educational programs back to a single site.
 Various pieces of the Museum will move into the Bomber Plant as it is renovated and it is estimated the new Museum will be fully opened by 2017.

 Today the Yankee Air Museum events and educational programs are available for the public to experience and enjoy.
 The flyable aircraft are available for rides so people can re-live an important part of American and Michigan history.
-Public relations, membership and volunteer programs actively reach out into the community to create awareness of the Museum and invite interested people to become involved.
 The THUNDER OVER MICHIGAN™ Air Show at Willow Run Airport is one of the premier annual aviation events in the country.
 A new Vietnam War exhibit features a restored F-4 Phantom and UH-1 “Huey” helicopter.
 The Yankee Air Museum continues in its mission of “Honoring aviation history and its participants through a living, flying museum.”